-73. The Plaintiffs restate the allegations contained in paragraphs 1 to 72 as if fully set forth herein.
+70. The Plaintiffs restate the allegations contained in paragraphs 1 to 69 as if fully set forth herein.

-74. The Plaintiffs are all persons entitled to protection under the Fourteenth Amendment.
+71. The Plaintiffs are all persons entitled to protection under the Fourteenth Amendment.

-75. The Office of the Attorney General's Enforcement Notice is in violation of and contrary to the protections afforded persons under the Due Process Clause in the Fourteenth Amendment to the United States Constitution.
+72. The Office of the Attorney General's Enforcement Notice is in violation of and contrary to the protections afforded persons under the Due Process Clause in the Fourteenth Amendment to the United States Constitution.

-76. The Enforcement Notice's definition of "copy" and "duplicate," which includes weapons "substantially similar in construction and configuration to those of an Enumerated Weapon.
-Under this test, a weapon is a Copy or Duplicate if the operating system and firing mechanism of the weapon are based on or otherwise substantially similar to one of the Enumerated Weapons," is too vague for a reasonable person to apply to know which firearms are banned.
+73. The Enforcement Notice's definition of "copy" and "duplicate," which includes weapons "substantially similar in construction and configuration to those of an Enumerated Weapon.
+Under this test, a weapon is a Copy or Duplicate if the operating system and firing mechanism of the weapon are based on or otherwise substantially similar to one of the Enumerated Weapons," is too vague for a reasonable person to apply to know which firearms are banned, including but not limited to the IWI Tavor, the pistol carbines, the 22 caliber rimfire models that are based on the AR-15, and other firearms.